silkroadnomad/orbitdb-blog/README.md

 3. running vpn connections seem to disturb connecting via peer2peer

 ## Changes
 - 2022-09-21
+    - upload photos via drag & drop to a post
+    - display the photos below the post
+- 2022-09-21
+    - added tag filter to url e.g. /#/tag/yoga
+    - fixed db address via url in the form /#/db/{dbAddress}
+- 2022-09-21
     - hide add post box when no permission to append to log
     - add tags to blog post (parse #tags automatically from body)